Dyl4No1/TerraformProject/README.txt

 This code was developed straight into the cloud shell editors of both azure and google. any other config has not been tested.

-The complexity of the program is partially lacking due to constraints discussed in the dissertation file in this repo
+The complexity of the program is partially lacking due to constraints discussed in the dissertation file in this repo During the development stages, a better code solution was created but is still incomplete, see the "temp.tf" files in each folder.

 For Azure:
 -click cloud shell icon to the right of search bar.